Find out what some of our graduates are doing today in pursuing their successful careers.

 When choosing any career, it’s important to ensure that it aligns with your passion and goals for the future.
 Keep reading to learn all about how becoming an auto technician can be an exciting career choice!

-There are many benefits that come with being an auto mechanic.
-If you’re looking for an exciting career that requires little schooling, this is a great occupation to consider.
+Is becoming a mechanic worth it?
+Many benefits come with being an auto mechanic.
+If you’re looking for a potentially fulfilling career that requires little schooling, this is a great occupation to consider.

 The terms mechanic and technician are often used interchangeably in the automotive industry.
 The difference between the two is a highly debated topic — some believe mechanic and technician mean the same thing, while others believe there is a critical difference.